FLOCK4H/PumpSwapAMM/README.md

 # PumpSwapAMM

 **Python SDK + CLI client for PumpSwap AMM on Solana.**
-Trade, create, and manage - Pools, and Tokens.
+Trade, create, and manage - Pools (aka Pairs), and Tokens.
+Grind addresses ending with `...pump` for your tokens.
+Support for Bunny.net API to store metadata off-chain.
-The module implements ways to fetch pool keys and price or account reserves, deriving addresses, finding pools and more...
+The module implements ways to **fetch pool keys and price or account reserves, deriving addresses, finding pools and more...**

 Tip wallet: `3oFDwxVtZEpSGeNgdWRiJtNiArv4k9FiMsMz3yjudgeS`, **Thanks 💙**